ShaneSP/Bot-Of-Beholding/README.md

 * event log (dm only)
 * setup endpoints for MongoDB
 * restructure code and helper functions in modular file structure
+* proper error throwing that trigger detailed messages returned to user
+* !lookup workflow should no longer reference the .json files